 Who You Hire Makes All The Difference

 • Frequently Cost Segregation competitors “estimate” or just “assume” a percentage of the basis to reclassify.
 This as a practice is all too often employed by providers – unfortunately at the expense of the taxpayer/owner.
 This approach not only leaves many thousands (often hundreds of thousands of dollars) unavailable to the owner/taxpayer – but more importantly this practice puts the client at risk.
 This approach often has a modest fee attached – the provider assuming that the owner/taxpayer is unsophisticated and will compromise on benefits as well as assume the risk with the IRS in case of an audit.
-All of our work will withstand IRS scrutiny and is backed by Core Solutions Group’s Unlimited Audit Defense and Client Satisfaction Guarantee.
+All of our work will withstand IRS scrutiny and is backed by our Unlimited Audit Defense and Client Satisfaction Guarantee.

 • We understand that Cost Segregation Reports are a serious tax matter that involves IRS scrutiny.
 We will not take the approach of short-term gain to risk long-term reputation and have gone to great lengths to use the latest tools, methods and procedures to deliver the most detailed and comprehensive reports in the industry, according to strict IRS rulings and requirements.